k-yadagiri/Agentic-AI-Chatbot/README.md

-# 🤖 Agentic AI Chatbot Mentor Project
+# 🤖 Gen AI Chatbot Mentor Project

 This project is an **Agentic AI–based Chatbot Mentor** built to guide users in learning, problem-solving, and concept understanding.
 It uses **agentic reasoning** to behave like a mentor—analyzing user intent and providing structured, step-by-step explanations instead of simple replies.